 Celebrating Fairfield University's 75th Anniversary - A Proud Past, An Amazing Future

 On March 17th, 1942, the Fairfield College of St. Robert Bellarmine was established, the cornerstone for both Fairfield Prep and Fairfield University.
 Since then Fairfield University has blossomed into a top-rated institution for both undergraduate and graduate education.
-Check out some of the historical items and fun facts we contributed to the special events and programs for Fairfield University's anniversary year by clicking HERE.
+Check out the milestones and fun facts in our history by clicking on the FAIRFIELD UNIVERSITY TIMELINE!

 The University Archives is the repository for material relevant to the history, culture and ongoing development of Fairfield University.
 Topics include administrative records, campus buildings and grounds, academic life, and student life.